Vyral/base-template/agent-training.md

 #### Featured Webinar:

-**Goal Setting NOW to Explode Your 2020 Production\!** — [Video](https://youtu.be/Ma5D_0ij_As) — [Resources](https://www.dropbox.com/sh/vdpqb5qxz9iyjd2/AADNyIaENKQ0vPI3nCJsSkF_a?dl=0)

-Think about an area of your life you’d like to improve.
-Chances are, more than just one thing comes to mind.
-Whether you’d like to get in shape, make more money in your business, or do a better job of connecting with friends and family, the key to making these things happen starts with setting clear goals.
-This is exactly what we discussed in our latest CORE Training real estate coaching session, and now is your chance to hear the full webinar for yourself.
+**Have Fun & Make Money During the Holidays** — [Video](https://youtu.be/t7KUzNeAuM8 ) — [Resources](https://www.dropbox.com/sh/bdkz9j01kqdlkbz/AADJCO9lMibwMzznFKW1Y4S6a?dl=0)

+During the holiday season, it’s tempting to take your foot off the gas and coast, but we want to make sure you’re leveraging your end-of-year time to set up a great first quarter.
+On today’s webcast, we’re sharing some tips on how to have fun and make the most money during this time of year.
+We’re heading into an election year—those can be chock full of uncertainty.
+Taking control now is key, so here’s one tip: Use this time to call your database.

 <iframe width="734" height="413" src="https://www.youtube.com/embed/Ma5D_0ij_As" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 ### Previous Webinars:

+**Have Fun & Make Money During the Holidays, December 2019** — [Video](https://youtu.be/t7KUzNeAuM8 ) — [Resources](https://www.dropbox.com/sh/bdkz9j01kqdlkbz/AADJCO9lMibwMzznFKW1Y4S6a?dl=0)

 **Goal Setting NOW to Explode Your 2020 Production\!, November 2019**&nbsp;— [Video](https://youtu.be/Ma5D_0ij_As) — [Resources](https://www.dropbox.com/sh/vdpqb5qxz9iyjd2/AADNyIaENKQ0vPI3nCJsSkF_a?dl=0)

-**Raise Your Average Sales Price: Tactics to Make More Per Deal, October 2019**&nbsp;— [Video](https://youtu.be/xuM9bGZQQxw ) — [Resources](https://www.dropbox.com/sh/zipik14x8mpu1c4/AADOiblCwWcgH1hzyq7m5DDga?dl=0)
+**Raise Your Average Sales Price: Tactics to Make More Per Deal, October 2019**&nbsp;— [Video](https://youtu.be/xuM9bGZQQxw) — [Resources](https://www.dropbox.com/sh/zipik14x8mpu1c4/AADOiblCwWcgH1hzyq7m5DDga?dl=0)

 **How to Build Corporate Accounts to Generate Multiple Leads, September 2019**&nbsp;— [Video](https://youtu.be/WKVveoa-cps) — [Resources](https://www.dropbox.com/sh/suy9ycdebnnkapn/AADIMhgd36xXwXjDhWPfhvU_a?dl=0)